 Industrial mills closely monitor their storage.
 They consistently maintain cool temperatures and keep the humidity low.
 Additionally, they’re frequently cleaning storage and transport devices.

 At Hullo™ we don’t handle any flours, cereals, or other products that can cause bug infestations.
 Nevertheless, we take several precautions to ensure that our buckwheat hulls are always 100% bug-free.
-We:
+To keep our facilities and products insect-free, we:

 SleepFoundation.org has been the leading expert in everything sleep related for almost 30 years.
 The organization’s sleep science and health content is written and researched with the best standards of medical integrity.